-Moving parts hazard · Always wear personal protective gear. · Always wear heavy protective doves. · Always mount the winch so that the rope feeds through the fairlead at the front of the winch parallel to the mounting surface and does not rub across the housing or base Always be certain anchor will withstand load Never mount winch in an overhead hoisting position or use for overhead hoisting.
-Never use to raise, suspend, lower or secure horizontally hinged doors or ramps without additional counter balance springs, centrifugal locking devices, or other secondary means of supporting the moving ramp or door. · Never weld or machine any parts of the winch.
+tive gear Always wear heavy protective doves.
+Alvers mount the winch so that the rope feeds through the fairlead at the front of the winch parallel to the mounting surface and does not rub across the housing or base Always be certain anchor will withstand load.
+Never mount winch in an overhead hoisting position or use for overhead hoisting Never use to raise, suspend. lower or secure horizontally hinged doors or ramps without additional counter balance springs, centrifugal locking devices, or other secondary means of supporting the moving rampor door.
+Never weld or machine any parts of the winch.